sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ### EWC Implimentation 02
 Store a single dictionary of fisher matrix values, the current optimum weights, and the previous cumulative optimum weights.
 This strategy does not tend to find the best comprimise of weights between tasks when compared with the first implimentation.
 However, it can still limit catastrophic forgetting.
-We also get a faster and more efficient
+We also get a faster and more efficient implimentation.

 ## Hybrid Rehearsal with Elastic Weight Consolidation